jnalei/swapi-vuejs/README.md

 # Display data from Star Wars API

 ## Introduction
 👋 Welcome to my project!
-This is a single page application which displays data from a public API using JavaScript and the VueJS framework.
+This is a single page application which displays data from a public API using JavaScript and the VueJS framework (my first project using VueJS.)
 We will be loading data from [https://swapi.dev/api/planets/](https://swapi.dev/api/planets/) and it will be displayed in a basic table format.

 Please follow the details below to run the application on your local environment.